BennyDeBock/100-days-of-code/log.md

 ### Day 0: July 4, 2022

-**Today's Progress**: Went through 7/66 videos of a Vue.js tutorial.
+**Today's Progress**: Went up to 7/66 videos of a Vue.js tutorial.

 **Thoughts:** So far so good, Vue is a bit different from Angular which I learned throughout my student career, but for now the differences seem minimal.
 The `v-` tags will take some time getting used to though.

 **To Do:** Continue the [tutorial](https://www.youtube.com/watch?v=_CdLj6ExjX0&list=PLC3y8-rFHvwgeQIfSDtEGVvvSEPDkL_1f&index=8)

+### Day 1: July 5, 2022

+**Today's Progress**: Went up to 14/66 videos of a Vue.js tutorial.
+Learned about conditional rendering as well as list rendering.

+**Thoughts:** Vue seems to be a bit easier to grasp than Angular, but that might be because i'm familiar with component based systems.
+However, i do find the v-tags to be quite easy to use.
+The template tag is quite nice as well.

+**To Do:** Continue the [tutorial](https://www.youtube.com/watch?v=yaRKuxIHag4&list=PLC3y8-rFHvwgeQIfSDtEGVvvSEPDkL_1f&index=14)

 ## Log Template